 More Pillowcase Pattern Tutorials

-- How to Make a Cushion Cover – Envelope Style
+- How to Make a Cushion Cover – Envelope style cushion cover and one of the easiest for absolute beginners.

 - Star Pillow Pattern